Analysis | If a business is still closed at this point in the crisis, it’s probably permanent

 Losses have been highest in tourism-heavy states such as Hawaii and Nevada, as well as states that were hit hard by the outbreak, such as Arizona, Texas and New York.

-The wave of permanent closures helps explain why, five months into the crisis, federal data shows more than a million Americans each week are still filing new claims for unemployment insurance.
-And the data shows why the number of permanent job losers continues to climb even as the unemployment rate falls.
+The wave of permanent closures helps explain why, five months into the crisis, the number of Americans filing new unemployment claims remains stratospherically high by historical terms.
+Jobless claims had been slowly declining from their peak in late March, but in the past week, they reversed course and rose by 109,000 to 1,416,000.
+Similarly, separate data shows that permanent job losers continues to climb even as the headline unemployment rate falls.

 “This data suggests that economic damage continues to accumulate,” said Adam Ozimek, chief economist at Upwork.
 “They were hidden by a wave of workers returning from temporary layoffs in the last two months, but if you look beyond the headline numbers, it’s clear we are not out of the woods yet.”